altaga/Sav3ana/README.md

 ## On/Off Ramp:

-Los servicios de TradFi los realizamos mediante las API de Stripe.
-Los cuales nos permiten tener las siguientes features en la app.
+We provide TradFi services through Stripe APIs, which allow us to have the following features in the app.

-- eWallet: Al momento de tener los servicios de Stripe activos podemos crear eWallets donde los usuarios puedan tener su dinero TradFi.
+- eWallet: When Stripe services are active, we can create eWallets where users can have their TradFi money.
-- Currencies: Segun la jurisdiccion del usuario podra tener su propia moneda en la aplicacion, por el momento solo somos compatibles con USD (US Dollar), EUR (Euro) y MXN (Mexican Peso).
+- Currencies: Depending on the user's jurisdiction, they may have their own currency in the app.
+At the moment, we only support USD (US Dollar), EUR (Euro), and MXN (Mexican Peso).

 ### On Ramp:

-El servicio de On Ramp es completamente controlado desde Google Cloud, ya que no se requiere ninguna firma del usuario para realizar una transferencia desde Stripe a la cuenta de la empresa, asi como en la misma cloud realizamos la transaccion en la red de solana para transferirle el token deseado al usuario.
+The On Ramp service is completely controlled from Google Cloud, since no user signature is required to make a transfer from Stripe to the company account, and in the same cloud we carry out the transaction in the Solana network to transfer the desired token to the user.

 <img src="./Images/onramp.png" width="100%">

 ### Off Ramp:

-El servicio de Off Ramp es un poco diferente, ya que requiere realizar primero la transferencia en crytpto desde la cuenta del usuario, asi que el diagrama de transferencia es el siguiente, aunque comparte mucha simulitud con el anterior.
+The Off Ramp service is a little different, as it requires first making the cryptocurrency transfer from the user's account, so the transfer diagram is as follows, although it shares a lot of similarity with the previous one.

 <img src="./Images/offramp.png" width="100%">

 ### Screen:

-Esta interfaz nos permite gestionar nuestro dinero TradFi y a su vez poder hacer On/Off ramp de nuestros assets entre si con un solo clic.
+This interface allows us to manage our TradFi money and at the same time be able to On/Off ramp our assets between each other with a single click.

 <img src="./Images/tradfi1.png" width="32%"> <img src="./Images/tradfi2.png" width="32%"> <img src="./Images/tradfi3.png" width="32%">